andersfischernielsen/FlowIT-Second-Year-Project/docs/Rapport/PreHandin.md

 ## Acceptance Testing
 Acceptance testing would preferrably be done by the receiver/user of the system using test cases specified either by the client or the developers.
-Acceptance testing has not been done yet, due to time-pressure.
+Acceptance testing has not been done yet, as this was first planned to be carried out following this pre-handin.

 ## Discussion of testing-approach